rudderlabs/rudder-sdk-js/README.md

 # What is RudderStack?

-[RudderStack](https://rudderstack.com/) is a **customer data pipeline** tool for collecting, routing and processing data from your websites, apps, cloud tools, and data warehouse.
+[**RudderStack**](https://rudderstack.com/) is a **customer data platform for developers**.
+Our tooling makes it easy to deploy pipelines that collect customer data from every app, website and SaaS platform, then activate it in your warehouse and business tools.

 More information on RudderStack can be found [here](https://github.com/rudderlabs/rudder-server).

 # [](https://github.com/rudderlabs/rudder-sdk-js/blob/master/README.md#what-is-the-rudderstack-javascript-sdk)What Is the RudderStack JavaScript SDK?

 The RudderStack JavaScript SDK (released under [Apache License 2.0](https://www.apache.org/licenses/LICENSE-2.0)) allows you to utilize our npm module `rudder-sdk-js` or `rudder-analytics.js` library to start sending event data from your website to RudderStack.
 After integrating this SDK, you will also be able to connect to multiple destinations such as Amplitude, Google Analytics, etc. to send your data.

+> For detailed documentation on the RudderStack JavaScript SDK, click [**here**](https://docs.rudderstack.com/stream-sources/rudderstack-sdk-integration-guides/rudderstack-javascript-sdk).

 # [](https://github.com/rudderlabs/rudder-sdk-js/blob/master/README.md#how-to-use-the-rudderstack-javascript-sdk)How to Use the RudderStack JavaScript SDK?